trilogy-group/Popup-Rideshare-SDK-Documentation/docs/index.md

 ## Requirements
 Following needs to be setup during onboarding for best experience of the services.

+- Logo, message and other images required for campaigning purposes.
 - Allowing popup service to send notifications to your app.
-This is required so that rider is notifid of ride status even if he has closed the app.
+This is required so that rider is notified of ride status even if he has closed the app.
-- Logo, message and other images required for campaigning purposes.